7RU7H/Archive/Reconnaissance/TALK-Mechanizing-The-Methodology.md

 ![Image](recon-mtm-module-philosophy.png)

-Daniel Miessler likes the hydrid for thsi unix-y approach without have to rewrite curl.
+Daniel Miessler likes the hybrid for this unix-y approach without have to rewrite curl.

 ## Get a Page's HTML

-Full HTML is a fundemental seed for many other modules to which you can find potentially sensitive fields, parse links, pull out JS files, etc. `Curl` is denied by alot of pages so:
+Full HTML is a fundamental seed for many other modules to which you can find potentially sensitive fields, parse links, pull out JS files, etc. `Curl` is denied by a lot of pages so:
 `live_sites.txt -> get_html.sh -> $site.html`.

 ```bash